-MAJOR RELIGION/S Catholic.
+Catholic.

+It is common for gifts to be exchanged at senior-level meetings.
+Examples of gifts exchanged between politicians and given to senior officials are local artisanal products and tequila.
 Gifts between Heads of State or Government are always exchanged personally in a private meeting.
 Gifts for Ministers or Senior officials are sent to the Directorate General of Protocol of the MFA who will deliver the gift to the recipient.